pvico/grbl32/README.md

 ***
 ## Test the firmware

-On Mac and Linux, you can use the `screen` command to communicate serially with your blue pill board.
+On Mac and Linux, you can use the `screen` command to communicate serially with your Blue Pill board.
 I recommend `miniterm.py`.

 #### Install miniterm.py